dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ## Configuring and Starting a Silo (using the new SiloBuilder API)

-*Note: Orleans 2.0.0-beta2 is still changing, and it still requires some configuration to be done on the legacy `ClusterConfiguration` object, such as for configuring providers, or the IP endpoints to listen on.
-By the time 2.0.0 final is released, there will no longer be a requirement to use these legacy configuration objects, althought they will be provided in some form for backwards compatibility.*

-A silo is configured programmatically via via a `ClientConfiguration` object and a `SiloHostBuilder`.
-For local testing, the easiest way to go is to start by using the `ClusterConfiguration.LocalhostPrimarySilo()` helper method.
+A silo is configured programmatically via a `SiloHostBuilder` and various kinds of silo side options.
+Option classes in orleans is well integrated with [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options), which can be loaded through files, environment variables etc. Please refer to [their docs]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.

-The configuration object is then passed to a new instance of `SiloHostBuilder` class, that can be built to create a host object that can be started and stopped after that.
+For local development, please refer to below example to configure a silo just for development.
+To configure a primary silo used for development, you need to first configure `ClusterOptions` through `ISiloBuilder.Configure`method, and then configure clustering, which is `DevelopmentClustering` in the example, and then configure silo endpoint properly.
+After those steps, the `SiloHostBuilder` can be built to create a host object that can be started and stopped after that.

 You can create an empty console application project targeting .NET Framework 4.6.1 or higher for hosting a silo, as well as a .NET Core console application.
 Add the `Microsoft.Orleans.Server` NuGet meta-package to the project.